virus-rpi/FlightControl/protocol.md

 - `BaseStationStatusResponse` - A message that contains the status of the Base Station as `BaseStationStatus`
 - `PressureResponse` - A message that contains the pressure of the Base Station as `float`
 - `GoalPressureRequest` - A message that contains the new goal pressure of the Base Station as `float`
+- `SetControlServiceAddressRequest` - A message that contains the address of the Control Service as `string`